FIWARE/tutorials.Step-by-Step/docs/subscriptions.md

 }'
 ```

-The two requests are very similiar.
+The two requests are very similar.
 It is merely the `url` and the `expression`
 attributes which differ.
 The first cUrl command will only fire if the affected
 **InventoryItem** entity has a reference to Store 001 and the second one if the
 affected **InventoryItem** entity has a reference to Store 002.
 Obviously the